gunjanbaid/easy-course-webpage/README.md

 1. Add the [`index.html`](https://github.com/gunjanbaid/easy-course-webpage/blob/gh-pages/index.html) file into the gh-pages branch of your desired repository.
 1. Copy the google doc [template](https://docs.google.com/document/d/1heupis9Z-QW6DWI_84KfLSdLvScpscct0Ax_VcGm02Y/edit#heading=h.vapfrlrurseo) into your personal account (`File` -> `Make a copy`).
-1. Edit your copy of the google doc and then publish it (`File` -> `Publish to the web`) -> click `Publish` on the `Link` tab.
+1. Edit your copy of the google doc and then publish it (`File` -> `Publish to the web` -> click `Publish` on the `Link` tab).
-1. Copy the published document link and paste into the `index.html` page, replacing the link that is present.
+1. Copy the link that is output after you publish and paste it into the `index.html` page, replacing the link that is present.

 ## Other Information